Frequently Asked Questions

 New registrants – must make an application to RECBC through us within one year of passing the licensing examination.
-You must apply for a police check for employment.
+You must apply for a criminal record check for employment.
 You will be starting a two year licence period and must complete the mandatory PDP in order to renew your registration.
 For subsequent two year cycles you need to complete the mandatory PDP.

 Currently registered with another brokerage – give a letter of termination to current brokerage (copy needed to accompany application) and board if a member.
 Within 90 days of termination, apply for a transfer, cost $250. payable to RECBC, maintain educational requirements for renewal.
 After 90 days, reinstatement will be necessary – see below.

 Reinstatement – if you let your registration lapse for more than 90 days but less than two years, you can reinstate your registration providing your educational requirements are up to date.
 Cost payable to RECBC is $250.
 You are also required to provide an original criminal record check.